asavinov/lambdo/README.md

 *	Predefined column definitions for typical goal functions to be predicted or used for training intermediate features.
 Note that time series analysis is almost always supervised learning but there are different formulations for what we want to forecast.

-*	Lambdo is window-aware workflow engine and for any transformation it is necessary to define its scope which means the number of rows the function will be applied to.
+*	Lambdo is window-aware workflow engine and for any transformation it is necessary to define its window which is the number of rows the function will be applied to.
 This parameter is essentially the length of the history (number of previous records to be processed by the function).

 *	Lambdo is going to be also object-aware which means it can partition the whole data set according to the value of the selected column interpreted as an object.
 This allows us to analyze data coming from multiple objects like devices, sensors, stock symbols etc.